VictorMegir/Coffee-and-Cookies/README.md

 These endpoints were set up using <a href='https://expressjs.com/'>Expres.js</a>

 ### Database
 For the database, I used a free cluster of <a href='https://www.mongodb.com/2'>MongoDB</a>.
-For accessing and working with the database i used the Node.js library <a href='https://mongoosejs.com/'>mongoose</a>.
+For accessing and working with the database I used the Node.js library <a href='https://mongoosejs.com/'>mongoose</a>.

 ### Frontend
 The frontend of this application consists of four main components.
 The landing page, the menu (one for coffee and one for cookies), the form that the uses fills out to make an order and a pop-up window that shows an image and the description of any item.